-Once in each sphere's cosmic year all the stars return to their places in the night sky.
+Once every cosmic year all the stars return to their places in the night sky.
 This also has its analogue in the sublunar world and the microcosm.
-Similarly, according to the principle of eternal recurrence, all things subject to generation and corruption cycle through the successive forms of their elemental matter to the form that they once had (See "The Eternal Recurrence," below).
+According to the same principle of eternal recurrence, all things subject to generation and corruption cycle through the successive forms of their elemental matter to the form that they once had (See "The Eternal Recurrence," below).

 Certain types of creatures in the universe change by way of alteration, not through the process of generation and corruption, and their alteration follows no fixed rule, but is necessarily dependent upon their elemental blend of substance.
 This is the case in both the microcosm and the macrocosm.
-These include creatures that Maimonides thought to be spontaneously generated in rotting organic matter.
-Likewise, he thought that the stomach spontaneously generates such worms and parasites.
+These include creatures that Maimonides thought were spontaneously generated in rotting organic matter.
+Likewise, the stomach supposedly generates such worms and parasites.
 These all correspond to the various patterns of the constellations, which also follow no discernible rule.
-The only explanation for stellar anomalies is the divine will.
+The only explanation for such stellar anomalies is the divine will.